W. R. McKeen AKA "Flora"

 Mr. Lord informed a Terre Haute reporter that if he gets the privilege he will have his boat

-running by the first of Apri - Evansville Daily Journal
+running by the first of April - Evansville Daily Journal

 the cars at Marmont on the Vandalia.
 She will be placed on Lake Maxinkuckee.
 The

-stemer is an elegant specimen of watercraft.
-It is thirty-seven feeft long, nine feet beam
+This steamer is an elegant of water eraft.
+It is thirtyseven feet long. nine feet beam,

-other points.
-Altogether the prospects for a lively season are good. - Indianapolis
+Logansport, Plymouth and other points.
+Altogether the prospects for a lively season are

 some days since, has been placed in Lake Maxinkuckee, and repainted and name changed